SAP-samples/teched2022-IN264/exercises/ex1/README.md

 <br>![](/exercises/ex1/images/manual_check_lp_entitlem.png)

 After all prerequisites are met, we can now start to setup SAP Task Center.

 **[Info]** The enablement of CloudFoundry is already executed

-Switch now to **Instances and Subscriptions**  to get started (you will notice SAP Launchpad Service is already subscribed)press **create**:
+Switch now to **Instances and Subscriptions**  to get started (you will identify **SAP Launchpad Service** is already subscribed) press now **create** button:
-In the upcoming screen we need now to create:

 <br>![](/exercises/ex1/images/start_create_sub_and_instances.png)

-2. To create the Task Center instance just press again the **create** button and select the SAP Task Center service.
+2. To create the Task Center instance click on the **create** button and select the SAP Task Center service.
-    Please specify a "Instance Name" and create the instance:
+    Please specify an "Instance Name" and create the instance:

   <br>![](/exercises/ex1/images/stc_inst_create.png)